tchen01/monospace/README.md

 This repository needs a better name.

-TODO:
-  - get mutation observer working for small and large chats
-  - add user customizable options
-  - clean up excess styles from highlight
+Roadmap:
+ - publish Facebook only extension
-  - more sites
+ - add support for other sites
+  - files viewed in browser (.js, .css, etc)
+  - Gmail (and other large websites)
+ - add option to DOM walk any webpage
+ - port to Firefox